 It is “eaten” by microbes in the soil, breaking it down into inert ingredients

-It does NOT leach into groundwater- sticking to organic soil particles instead, nor does it runoff into streams.
+It does not leach into groundwater- sticking to organic soil particles instead, nor does it runoff into streams.

-There is NO RESIDUAL in the soil after the microbes eat it.
+There is no residual in the soil after the microbes eat it.

 During droughts, roundup is excruciatingly slow to work as the target plants have gone dormant.

-The problem is when large farmers aerial spray crops to kill them for efficient harvests, the chemical is STILL INSIDE THE PLANT when it’s harvested/processed into beer and bread.
+The problem is when large farmers aerial spray crops to kill them for efficient harvests, the chemical is still inside the plant when it’s harvested/processed into beer and bread.
 Who ever came up with the idea to spray roundup on wheat?
 Sounds criminal to me.
-I do not want to eat roundup (brings up an entirely different conversation about chemical residuals in ALL of our food- what other bad chemicals are we unknowingly eating?).
+I do not want to eat roundup (brings up an entirely different conversation about chemical residuals in all of our food- what other bad chemicals are we unknowingly eating?).

 Course, you have a choice- bend over and weed by hand (I do a lot of that when the weeds are close to my veggies), or spray roundup.
 If it’s sprayed with common sense and logic according to the directions on the label, you have a great tool for your yard.
 Wanna weed by hand?
 Go ahead!
 Have fun!
-Im not doing that because the anti-roundup stuff in the news is sensationalized and hyped up WAY PAST any amount of scientific analysis, and every single assault on roundup is met with scoffing and humor by people in my industry- well-educated professionals who really know the reality of this issue.
+I'm not doing that because the anti-roundup stuff in the news is sensationalized and hyped up WAY PAST any amount of scientific analysis, and every single assault on roundup is met with scoffing and humor by people in my industry- well-educated professionals who really know the facts of this issue.

 2. Chemical VS. organic fertilizers: